raphael-baena/FIERCE-repo/README.md

 # FIERCE-repo
-This repo contains the code for FIERCE, as presented in our paper "Preserving Fine-Grain Feature Information in Classification via Entropic Regularization".
+This repo contains the code for FIERCE, as presented in our paper *Preserving Fine-Grain Feature Information in Classification via Entropic Regularizatio* (https://arxiv.org/abs/2208.03684).
 We also provide the hyperspectral dataset that we used in Section 5.2.
 Note that we do not provide the dataset age estimation (IMDB & WIKi) and CUB.

 ## Requirements and Installation:
 1. A Pytorch installation https://pytorch.org